 the amount of gas sold under a bilateral gas sale and purchase contract and (or) on the trading platform (Gas Exchange) at the Lithuanian virtual trading point.

-The market participant involved in balancing the transmission system shall not cause the imbalance.
+The market participant shall not cause the imbalance.

 The amount of gas actually injected into the transmission system over the balancing period shall be determined: